Send us your views

 The proposed negative statutory instruments

-The European Statutory Instruments Committees purpose is to look at all the statutory instruments coming out of the EU (Withdrawal) Act 2018 which the Government proposes to take the negative route.
+The European Statutory Instruments Committees purpose is to look at all the statutory instruments coming out of the EU (Withdrawal) Act 2018 and certain statutory instruments coming out of the Retained EU Law (Revocation and Reform) Act 2023 which the Government proposes to take the negative route.
 This function is by some called “sifting”.
 Once the Committee has considered a proposed negative instrument it can choose one of two recommendations:

 - To accept the Governments proposal of letting the statutory instrument go through the negative procedure